 - Activia and other probiotic yogurts

-Not every probiotic is affected in exactly the same way.
-Bacterial probiotics are most likely to be reduced by antibiotics, while Saccharomyces boulardii is less directly affected by antibacterial drugs.
+Not every probiotic is affected in the same way.
+Bacterial probiotics like Lactobacillus and Bifidobacterium are the ones most likely to be reduced by antibiotics, while Saccharomyces boulardii, being a yeast, is less directly affected by antibacterial drugs.
+Fermented foods such as yogurt, kefir, and kimchi carry live bacterial cultures too, so the same spacing idea applies if you rely on them.

 The science behind it

-Research on probiotics during antibiotic therapy has focused less on “interaction” in the classic drug-drug sense and more on whether probiotics can reduce side effects of antibiotics.
-A widely cited meta-analysis by Hempel and colleagues in JAMA (2012) found that probiotics were associated with a lower risk of antibiotic-associated diarrhea.
-A Cochrane review by Goldenberg et al. also found that probiotics may help prevent C. difficile-associated diarrhea in some settings, especially when the baseline risk is higher.
+The clearest benefit evidence is for diarrhea.
+A systematic review and meta-analysis by Hempel and colleagues in JAMA (2012; PMID 22570464) found that probiotics were associated with a meaningfully lower risk of antibiotic-associated diarrhea.
+A Cochrane systematic review by Goldenberg and colleagues (PMID 23728658) similarly found that probiotics may help prevent C. difficile-associated diarrhea, particularly when the baseline risk is higher.

 Frequently Asked Questions